ellaism/meta/README.md

 ## Financial Reports

-We post Ellaism Core's financial reports here every month.
-You can find the latest edition [here](./finance/2018-07.md).
+We publish Ellaism Core's financial reports quarterly.
+You can find the latest financial report [here](./finance/2018-06.md).

 ## Ideas and Project Funding Requests